From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Location: Julius S. Scott, Sr. Chapel

-A chapel program focused on moral leadership and the urgency of action—rooted in Dr. King’s call to justice and beloved community.
+A chapel service focused on moral leadership, justice, and the call to act now.

 Wednesday, January 21, 2026 | 6:30 PM